 i'm a developmental coach

-Self-doubt is a protective mechanism that attempts - in complex and sophisticated ways - to hold us back from psychological risk.
+Self-doubt is a protective mechanism that attempts - in complex and subjective ways - to hold us back from psychological risk.
 It finds a squillion different ways to say: don't do that, you might hurt yourself.

 We construct narratives about who we need to be to feel safe - to be accepted, to belong - based on our lived experiences.
 When these stories become constraining, we find ourselves stuck between our dreams and desires, and the risks they present.

 Primarily, my work is about supporting you to feel resourced even when risks are present.
 We bring your self-doubt (your 'Protector') along for the ride, as we develop the capacity of your internal resources (your 'Healthy Adult Self').

 Coaching is an ideal container to uncover, understand and heal the unconscious protective beliefs that are in charge, and to support you to develop psychological flexibility to create a life that feels fulfilling and meaningful.